 Introduction: This procedure statement outlines the guidelines for the safe use of lifting equipment, including passenger lifts and vehicle hoists, in Trusts.
-It references UK legislation up to and including 2023 and provides an introduction to lifting equipment, defining its purpose.
-The roles and responsibilities of key personnel, including the Board of Directors, Chief Executive Officer, Heads of School, Lead for Health, Safety & Premises, Facility Manager, Facility Staff, Cleaners, Teachers, Vocational Instructors, and Learners, are outlined, along with appropriate control measures.
+It references UK legislation up to and including 2024 and provides an introduction to lifting equipment, defining its purpose.
+The roles and responsibilities of key personnel, including the Board of Directors, Chief Executive Officer, Head of School / Associate Head of School, Lead for Health, Safety & Premises, Facility Manager, Facility Staff, Cleaners, Teachers, Vocational Instructors, and Learners, are outlined, along with appropriate control measures.

-Legislation: This procedure statement aligns with the following UK legislation up to and including 2023:
+Legislation: This procedure statement aligns with the following UK legislation up to and including 2024: